Vladimir Bekhterev: Rivalry with Ivan Pavlov

 Both Ivan Pavlov and Bekhterev independently developed a theory of conditioned reflexes which describe automatic responses to the environment.
 What was called association reflex by Bekhterev is called the conditioned reflex by Pavlov, although the two theories are essentially the same.
-Because John Watson discovered the salivation research completed by Pavlov, this research was incorporated into Watson’s famous theory of Behaviorism, making Pavlov a household name.
-While Watson used Pavlov’s research to support his Behaviorist claims, closer inspection shows that in fact, Watson’s teachings are better supported by Bekhterev’s research.
+Because John Watson discovered the salivation research completed by Pavlov, this research was incorporated into Watson's famous theory of Behaviorism, making Pavlov a household name.
+While Watson used Pavlov's research to support his Behaviorist claims, closer inspection shows that in fact, Watson's teachings are better supported by Bekhterev's research.

-Bekhterev was familiar with Pavlov’s work and had multiple criticisms.
-According to Bekhterev, one of Pavlov’s major research flaws included using a saliva method.
+Bekhterev was familiar with Pavlov's work and had multiple criticisms.
+According to Bekhterev, one of Pavlov's major research flaws included using a saliva method.
 He found fault with this method because it could not be easily used on humans.
 In contrast, Bekhterev's method of studying this association (conditioned) reflex using mild electrical stimulation to examine motor reflexes was able to demonstrate the existence of this reflex in humans.
 Bekhterev also questioned using acid to encourage saliva from the animals.
 He felt that this practice may contaminate the results of the experiment.
-Finally, Bekhterev criticized Pavlov’s method by stating that the secretory reflex is unimportant and unreliable.
-If the animal is not hungry then food may not elicit the desired response, acting as evidence of the method’s unreliability.
-Pavlov however was not without his own criticisms of Bekhterev, stating that Bekhterev’s laboratory was poorly controlled.
+Finally, Bekhterev criticized Pavlov's method by stating that the secretory reflex is unimportant and unreliable.
+If the animal is not hungry then food may not elicit the desired response, acting as evidence of the method's unreliability.
+Pavlov however was not without his own criticisms of Bekhterev, stating that Bekhterev's laboratory was poorly controlled.

 Death

 According to Moroz (1989) and Shereshevsky (1992), mystery surrounds the death of Bekhterev.
 Bekhterev was a co-founder of the First All-Russian Congress of Neurologists and Psychiatry, held in December 1927 in Moscow, and was appointed as an Honorary President of the Congress.
 On 23 December 1927, after having lectured on child neurology at the Congress, Bekhterev went to the Kremlin to examine Joseph Stalin.
-About 3 hours later he came back to the Congress for a meeting and said to some colleagues there: "I have just examined a paranoiac with a short, dry hand."
+About 3 hours later he came back to the Congress for a meeting and said to some colleagues there: "I have just examined a paranoiac with a withered arm."
 The day after, Bekhterev suddenly died, causing speculation that he was poisoned by Stalin as revenge for the diagnosis.

 Moreover, after Bekhterev's death, Stalin had Bekhterev's name and all of his works removed from Soviet textbooks.